Cutter™ Lyme Disease Tick Test provides a quick, inexpensive and 99.9% accurate DNA test result.

 With the Cutter™ Lyme Disease Tick Test, results are fast and accurate.
 Notification within 3 days of sample receipt and 99.9% accurate DNA diagnosis assists doctors and vets by providing critical information.

-Keep a kit on hand in your medicine cabinet and stow a convenient, durable travel kit in your back pack, golf bag or first aid kit.
+Keep a kit on hand in your medicine cabinet and stow the convenient, durable travel kit in your back pack, golf bag or first aid kit.

 How the Cutter™ Lyme Disease Tick Test works.